sirech/talk-humane-on-call-alerting/presentation.md

 ---

-## Crappy tools are extra infuriating at 3 in the morning
+> Crappy tools are extra infuriating at 3 in the morning

+???

+- I'm going to quote myself for this one

 ---

 ## Intersection of
 ### Monitoring
 ### Alerting

+todo -> replace with picture?

 ???